balancer/docs-v3/docs/developer-reference/contracts/vault-api.md

     address sharesOwner
 ) external returns (uint256 removedUnderlyingBalanceRaw, uint256 removedWrappedBalanceRaw);
 ```
-This function removes liquidity from a yield-bearing token buffer (linear pool embedded in the vault).
+This function removes liquidity from a yield-bearing buffer (one of the Vault's internal ERC4626 token buffers).
 Only proportional exits are supported.

 **Parameters:**